ldpalcu/Brain_Functional_Networks_DL_approach/DGCNN_model/README.md

 * **nr_bins_cam** - the size of the result of Grad-CAM (the results is an array).

 ## Input data
 An example of input data can be found in *pre_processed_data* folder.
 All the graphs have the Networkx xml file format.
-If you want to change the format, then you have to create a new Python file for preproceesing all the data.
+If you want to change the format, then you have to create a new Python file for preprocessing all the data.

 ## Output data
 An example of how you should save the results can be found in *data* folder.